ekino/sonata/docs/10-immutable-tabs-type.md

 It extends the `Sonata\CoreBundle\Form\Type\ImmutableArrayType`

-And use a specific widget defined in `src/AdminBundle/Ressources/Views/form_admin_fields.html.twig` so you must add it to your admin sonata config
+And use a specific widget defined in `SonataHelpersBundle/Ressources/views/From/form_admin_fields.html.twig` so you must add it to your admin sonata config

 ```
 sonata_admin:
     admin_services:
-        canalplus.awaken.admin.item:
+        app.admin.item:
             templates:
-                form: ['CanalPlusAwakenAdminBundle:Form:form_admin_fields.html.twig']
+                form: ['SonataHelpersBundle:Form:form_admin_fields.html.twig']
 ```

-Don't forget to add the css `src/AdminBundle/Ressources/public/css/immutableTabsType.css` to have cute tabs
+Don't forget to add the css `SonataHelpersBundle/Ressources/public/css/immutableTabsType.css` to have cute tabs

 An array of tabs must be set
  key :   key of tab that will be used to record value in database